 Whistler Farmers Market

-The Whistler Farmers Market takes place in Whistler’s Upper Village on Sundays between 11 am and 4 pm between late May and early October, as well as from 2 pm to 7 pm on Wednesdays in July and August.
+The Whistler Farmers Market usually takes place in Whistler’s Upper Village on Sundays between 11 am and 4 pm between late May and early October, as well as from 2 pm to 7 pm on Wednesdays in July and August.
 In 2022 it’s only on Saturdays from 11 am to 4 pm, beginning on May 22nd and ending on October 9th.

 While in the area … explore Whistler, obviously.
 Walk around the village, take a gondola up the hill or go for a drive to Alta Lake.

-Richmond’s two Asian-themed markets aren’t farmers markets with local farmers and piles of farm fresh produce, but they are still very interesting and well worth checking out.
+Richmond’s Asian-themed market isn’t a farmers market with local farmers and piles of farm fresh produce, but it is still very interesting and well worth checking out.
 Thousands of people every weekend do!

 Other Farmers Markets